 Tuesday 5 April 2022

 Thursday 7 April 2022

 Applicants must participate in part 2 of the audition process, which is by invitation only once you have submitted your application form, part 1 video and application fee payment.
+Please refer to our Foundation Degree or BA (Hons) Degree pages for more detail.
 We advise you not to make travel arrangements until you have been formally invited to an audition.